daradermody/iigl/README.md

 ## Start a server

-Run the handy little bash script `start_server.sh` and the website should open.
-Add the `--prod` flag to start the server after building and packing the application for speedier surfing of the site.
+Use `npm start` to start the development server and `npm start -- --prod` to start the server after building and packing the application for speedier surfing of the site.

 ## Contact